Skip to content

 Patch Testing

-Before applying any new exfoliant to your entire face, always perform a patch test.
-Apply a small amount to a discreet area and wait 24-48 hours to see if any irritation occurs.
-Try behind your ear or where it is not visible.
+Before applying any new exfoliant to your entire face, always patch test.
+Apply a small amount to a discreet area (like behind your ear) and wait 24–48 hours to see if irritation occurs.

 The “Less is More” Application Technique

-When you exfoliate, use a small amount of product and apply it with very gentle, circular motions if it's a physical type, or spread it thinly if it's a chemical or enzyme type.
-Don't scrub vigorously.
-For leave-on exfoliants, ensure you're following the product's specific instructions regarding contact time.
+Use a small amount of product and apply with gentle, circular motions if it’s a physical exfoliant, or spread thinly if it’s a chemical or enzyme type.
+Don’t scrub vigorously.
+For leave-on exfoliants, follow the product’s instructions carefully.

 Post-Exfoliation Care

-After exfoliating, always follow up with a calming, hydrating serum and a moisturizer to replenish moisture and support your skin barrier, including Osmosis Replenish, Rescue, and Nourish.
-Sunscreen is also crucial the next day, as freshly exfoliated skin can be more sensitive to the sun.
+After exfoliating, follow up with a calming hydrating serum and a moisturizer to replenish and support your skin barrier.
+Osmosis Replenish, Rescue, and Nourish are excellent options.
+Sunscreen is also crucial the next day, as freshly exfoliated skin is more sun-sensitive.

-A feeling of tightness or a "shiny" look to the skin
+• A tight or “shiny” look to the skin

-Increased sensitivity to other products that normally don't cause issues
+• Increased sensitivity to products that normally don’t cause issues

-If you notice any of these, stop exfoliating immediately and focus on supporting your skin barrier with gentle, hydrating products.
+If you notice any of these, stop exfoliating immediately and focus on restoring your barrier with gentle, hydrating products.

 Our Philosophy: Gentle Support for Radiant Skin

-Many of our clients with sensitive skin are hesitant to exfoliate, and understandably so.
-At Osmosis, we guide them towards understanding that gentle exfoliation, done correctly and infrequently, can indeed support smoother-looking skin without compromising its health.
-It's about the right method and listening to your skin's feedback.
-Our holistic approach to skin health emphasizes working with the skin, not against it.
+Many clients with sensitive skin are hesitant to exfoliate—and understandably so.
+At Osmosis, we guide them toward understanding that gentle exfoliation, done correctly and infrequently, can support smoother-looking skin without compromising health.
+It’s about using the right method and listening to your skin.
+Learn more about our holistic approach to skin health, which emphasizes working with the skin, not against it.

 The prevalence of self-perceived sensitive skin is high.
-A 2019 report in Frontiers in Medicine noted that it often exceeds 50% in women, making gentle skincare practices paramount.
-(Source: Frontiers in Medicine - "Sensitive Skin: A Complex Syndrome").
-This highlights why a cautious and personalized approach to exfoliation is so vital.
+A 2019 report in Frontiers in Medicine found that it affects over 50% of women, making gentle skincare practices essential.
+(Source: “Sensitive Skin: A Complex Syndrome”)

 Ultimately, exfoliating sensitive skin is a delicate dance.
-By starting slow, choosing gentle methods, paying close attention to your skin's signals, and prioritizing its overall health, you can achieve that desired smoother look without the unwanted drama of irritation.
+By starting slow, choosing gentle methods, paying attention to your skin’s signals, and prioritizing barrier health, you can achieve that smoother, radiant look—without the irritation.